+358 50 568 7285 / email@example.com

 A Petite Garden, 2019

-Collage, selenium, sepia and split toned silver gelatin contact prints, printed by the artist
+Collage, selenium, sepia and split toned gelatin silver contact prints, black needles

 Recent news and articles